Stocks rise on Wall Street, remain on track for winning week

 Investors have shifted their focus, for now, to the latest round of corporate earnings as they look for more clues about how hot inflation and rising interest rates are shaping the economy.
 Reports from airlines, banks, railroad operators and others have so far provided mixed financial results and forecasts.

-American Express fell 6.1% after setting aside hundreds of millions of dollars to cover potential losses as the economy continues to deteriorate.
-Railroad CSX fell rose 0.7% after reporting solid financial results.
+American Express fell 3.1% after setting aside hundreds of millions of dollars to cover potential losses as the economy continues to deteriorate.
+Railroad CSX rose 1% after reporting solid financial results.

 Investors remain concerned about inflation and the Federal Reserve’s attempt to cool hot prices on everything from food to clothing by raising interest rates aggressively.
 Higher interest rates tend to discourage borrowing and investments, slowing economic activity.
 That could tip economies into recession.